 We pursue our nomadic life to reduce their outgoings when ski racing, and also to improve our quality of life when spending so much time on the road.

 We were unable to race in 2019-20, and spent our time training to be as fast as possible.
-We are working hard to be in peak physical condition for the start of the 2020-21 racing season.
+We are working hard to be in peak physical condition for the 2020-21 racing season.

 Past races & results